Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Tensor Trains

 Let us first discuss \textit{Compression via SVD}.
 We begin by left-to-right orthogonalization of TT $x$.
 A Singular Value Decomposition is then applied to the orthogonality center (i.e., the last core):

 Here, the smallest $q-l$ singular values are truncated.
 Since the singular values are ordered in descending magnitude, this truncation provides a controlled reduction of the virtual dimension and thus limits the TT ranks.
 The truncated singular matrix is then absorbed into $\tilde{Q}_n$, which is subsequently multiplied into the next core to the left, while $V_n^\dagger(i_n)$ remains as the newly updated core at the $n$-th position.
 This shifts the orthogonality center one position to the left, after which the same procedure is applied again.
 The process continues until the entire TT has been traversed.
-It is important to note that this procedure transforms the TT from a left-isometric representation with the center at the $n$-th core into a right-isometric representation with the orthogonality center at the first core.

 Finding an appropriate number of singular values to retain can be approached in two general ways.
 The simple option is to prescribe a fixed number of singular values to keep.
 However, this strategy provides no guarantee that the truncated result remains a sufficiently accurate approximation of the original TT.
 A more reliable alternative is to determine the truncation adaptively such that the approximation $\tilde{x}$ of a TT $x$ satisfies